bolaft/bannerlord-retinues/docs/troubleshooting.md

 **Q: I want to uninstall Retinues but now my save crashes.**
 **A:** Follow the steps in the [Uninstall](uninstall.md) section.

+**Q: The version on Steam Workshop updated automatically and now my save crashes.**
+**A:** You can go back to any previous version by downloading it from the Nexus Mods [download page](https://www.nexusmods.com/mountandblade2bannerlord/mods/8847?tab=files), in the "Old Files" section (unsubscribe from the Steam version first).

 ---

 ## Quick Fixes